Alfresco/alfresco-community-repo/README.txt

 Install lombok plugin for IDEs:
 -------------------------------

-To allow UI automation and benchmark projects to be built within an IDE the lombok 'plugin' needs to be installed.
+To allow automation and benchmark projects to be built within an IDE the lombok 'plugin' needs to be installed.

 Execute lombok.jar (doubleclick it, or run java -jar lombok.jar).
 Follow instructions.